 Background

-The Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA) was first established in 1972 with six participating countries, including Indonesia.
-In that same year Indonesia began its mutation breeding programme, although it did not include sorghum at this time.
+The Regional Cooperative Agreement for Research, Development and Training related to Nuclear Science and Technology for Asia and the Pacific (RCA) was first established in 1972 with six participating countries, including Indonesia.
+In that same year Indonesia began its mutation breeding programme, although it did not include sorghum at the time.

 Twenty years later, Indonesia’s National Nuclear Energy Agency (BATAN) began its sorghum research as part of the mutation breeding program.
-The main objectives of this research were to improve the quality and productivity of the grain.
+The main objectives were to improve the quality and productivity of the grain.
 At the time, traditional sorghum varieties (Keris, Mandau, Sangkur, among others) were mainly grown by small-scale farmers and used as animal feed.
 Although it was never a major crop, its ability to grow well in poor soils of drought-prone areas made the crop particularly appealing for subsistent farmers.

 In 2005 sorghum became part of the RCA mutation breeding programme.
 Sorghum research has focused on three different types of sorghum: i) grain sorghum, where the grain is used for food, ii) forage sorghum, where the grain and biomass are used for animal feed, and iii) sweet sorghum, where the stem juice is used for producing liquid sugar and/or further processed for the production of bioethanol (as bioenergy).